ClaireWrightMi/MLP_image_prep/README.md

 	source MLP_img_prep/bin/activate
 	```

-Your command prompt should now have the name of your folder in brackets before the cursor.
+Your command prompt should now have MLP_image_prep in brackets before the cursor.

 ### STEP 5: Install Dependencies